jacobluber/pathology_deeplearning/README.md

 Now, we will convert everything to JPG.
 Note that libvips has really efficient C integrations with OpenSlide, and that we can set a level "flag" to determine the resolution of our output.
 Here we set a level that gives us images that are 1000sx1000s of pixels, which is a sweet spot for processing as each image takes a few seconds.
 This may be modified later.
 The conversion script is located in scripts.

+Some insight into what is happening here: SVS images are a propietary format from Aperio digital pathology instruments.
+They are essentially TIFFs at heart, but have some modifications (such as layers with different resolution) and extra tags that make them unreadable without conversion.

 ### Convert 1 Image

 ```bash